 Your Second Life name will be sent to you shortly.

 Your Second Life account is linked with an email address of your choosing, which is where things like announcements from Linden Lab and offline instant messages (if you have those enabled) are delivered.
+It's very important to keep your account email up to date.
+If your email address changes, or if you lose access to your email account, please update your email address as soon as possible.

 You can easily change your email address on the Second Life website: